-During the summer, parents receive a list of supplies which their student will need.
+Parents receive a list of supplies which their student will need.
+These supplies can be purchased through a contracted company that Morning Star using for K-12 grades supplies (please see website).
 Supplies must be replenished during the year as necessary.
-Supply lists are also posted on our website.

 Only clear plastic or open-mesh book bags will be allowed for all students.
 Students may bring cell phones to school, but these must be turned in to the homeroom teacher at the beginning of the school day and will be returned at dismissal.
 Students may not carry a cell phone or wear a cellular device (ex.
-Apple watch) with them during the school day.
+SMART watches are allowed) with them during the school day.